 It is best to use an agency which is a member of a voluntary self-regulating trade body as they will require the agency to have a complaints procedure and money protection arrangements.
 This means that if the agency goes out of business, you will not lose your money.

 The main trade bodies are:

 Royal Institution of Chartered Surveyors (RICS)

 If the agency is not a member of a trade body, find out whether it participates in a set of standards known as the National Approved Letting Scheme (NALS).
 These standards include a complaints procedure which you can use.
 ARLA and NALS are both members of The Property Ombudsman Scheme.

 For contact details of the above organisations, see under further help.
 You can also look out for agencies that have the Safe Agent registered mark.
 This means that your money will be protected through a client money protection scheme.
 More information is available from the Safe Agent website at www.safeagents.co.uk.

 What a letting agency cannot charge for,

-- for a list of properties available for renting
+for a list of properties available for rent

 It is a criminal offence for an agency to make these charges.
 If you have paid any of these charges, you should contact your local council´s Trading Standards Officer or Tenancy Relations Officer who can take action against the agency.